SUNET/pkcs11_ca/docs/source/usage.rst

    # Client with mutual DNS access to the CA, maybe the container you started above
    # Get dehydrated
    git clone https://github.com/dehydrated-io/dehydrated.git
-   cd dehydrated

    # The CA uses a self-signed certificate by default for its https connections so lets add the '-k' option to dehydrated's curl command
-   sed -i 's/ CURL_OPTS=$/ CURL_OPTS=" -k "/g' dehydrated
+   sed -i 's/ CURL_OPTS=$/ CURL_OPTS=" -k "/g' dehydrated/dehydrated

    # Get the dns hostname which the certificate will be issued to.
    echo $HOSTNAME > domains.txt

    # Create a CSR for our hostname, this does not have to be using RSA, an EC curve is preferable.
-   openssl req -subj "/C=SE/CN=my-web-server" -addext "subjectAltName = DNS:${HOSTNAME}" -new -newkey rsa:2048 -nodes -keyout csr_rsa.key -out csr_rsa.pem
+   openssl req -subj "/C=SE/CN=my-https-server" -addext "subjectAltName = DNS:${HOSTNAME}" -new -newkey rsa:2048 -nodes -keyout csr_rsa.key -out csr_rsa.pem

    # Create ACME challenge folder
    mkdir -p /var/www/dehydrated